 If you observe that your heatmap report is not tracking any clicks or showing lesser clicks than actual page visits, the following are some of the most common reasons:

 By default, heatmap reports show clicks on the elements that are visible on the page.
 Often, the pages where you are tracking a heatmap are located under navigation menus and thus the report does not display the clicks.
 For example, let us say that the “Shoes” page under the “Products” menu receives the maximum traffic.
 However, when you view the heatmap report for the Products page, you don’t see as many clicks because most clicks are captured for the Shoe sub-page.

-when the page opens, press the Shift key.
-The refreshes the heatmap view,
+item and when the page opens, press the Shift key.
+The refreshes

 VWO tracks visitors who land on every page of your website that has VWO SmartCode added.
 And becomes eligible for sampling.
 Visitors to your website become eligible for getting sampled for research as soon as they visit one of the pages defined in the Included URLs list.
 Only visitor that meets the criteria becomes part of the visitor sample and VWO tracks their data for heat maps and other visitor research.
 TO understand how sampling works, click here.

 Note: Sampling is only applicable to Goals and Funnels created under Track and Analyze features like Heatmaps, Recordings, and Form Analysis.
 Sampling does not apply to classic heatmaps and heatmaps enabled for tests.

 Only First Three Clicks are Captured by default

 VWO records only the first three clicks from a user in a particular session per page for generating a heatmap report.
 For example, when a user lands on a test page, the first three taps or clicks by the user on the page are captured in a heatmap.
 To learn how to increase the number of clicks captured in heat maps, click here.

 Test running on multiple URLs or URLs having the same template